pigshell/pigshell/src/doc/gdrive.md

 -   The "Logout" button doesn't really log you out of Google, just inhibits auto-mounting of Drive within _pigshell_.
-Most people run _pigshell_ in the same browser as their personal GMail, company GMail etc accounts and getting logging out of all these is painful.
+Most people run _pigshell_ in the same browser as their personal GMail, company GMail etc accounts and getting logged out of all these is painful.